 How to play with your kids so it doesn’t feel like work!

-I have always wondered why I don’t like to play in the traditional sense of pretending to have tea with my girls or chasing my son around the playground.
+I always wondered why I didn’t like to play in the traditional sense of pretending to have tea with my girls or chasing my son around the playground.

 I probably would have worried about what seemed like a flaw in my character if a friend’s mother hadn’t soothed my worries by explaining that she never enjoyed playing in the traditional sense either.

-She raised four kids and assured me that I didn’t have to like playing in order to be a good mother.
+She raised four kids and assured me that I didn’t have to like to play in order to be a good mother.

 A couple of weeks ago I stumbled onto a book called Work Energy by Jim Harmer.